How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Tackle Your Past-due Accounts

-Disputing errors you’ve found on your credit reports won’t make a huge difference if you don’t commit to paying any overdue balances on your accounts.
-Given that payment history plays an important role in your credit standing, you have to tackle this issue to boost your credit score.
+Disputing errors you’ve found on your credit reports won’t make a huge difference if you don’t commit to paying any overdue balances you have on your accounts.
+Since payment history plays a vital role in your credit standing, you must tackle this issue to boost your credit score.

-Ideally, all of your accounts should be labeled as “current” or at least “paid”.
+Ideally, your accounts should be labeled as “current” or “paid.”

 What is a late payment?

 Any payment that is at least 30 days past the due date is regarded as late by the credit bureaus.
-The longer your payment is overdue, the more of an impact it has on your credit.
+The longer your payment is overdue, the more impact it will have on your credit.
 Your creditors may even turn your account over to a collection agency which will come directly to you to seek the funds.

 Having an account sold to a collection agency can leave a substantial negative mark on your credit score.
-Also, given that a collection entry will stay on your report for seven years, make sure that you avoid such derogatory marks when trying to raise your credit score.
+Also, given that a collection entry will stay on your report for seven years, make sure that you avoid such incidents when trying to raise your credit score.

 What is a charge-off?